Counting graphic sequences via integrated random walks: Concluding remarks

 \section{Concluding remarks}

 We have given a precise asymptotic for the number of graphical sequences.
 Similar asymptotics are known for tournaments, but not for other natural classes such as uniform hypergraphs and digraphs.
-Another interesting direction with open problems is the asymptotics of the number of graphical partitions of an integer $N$.
+Another interesting direction with open problems is the asymptotics of the number of graphical partitions of an integer $N$ (that is, the number of graphic sequences which sum to $N$).

 We outline some more directions for future research below. \paragraph{An upper bound in Lemmas \ref{lem:useful} and \ref{lem:useful2}} For $x\in \R_{>0}^n$, let

 Lemma \ref{lem:useful} states that $|A(x)|\ge (2n-1)!!$, with equality for all $x$ for which all sums $\sum_{i\in S}x_i$ are distinct (for distinct $S\subseteq[n]$). \begin{conjecture} For $x\in \R_{>0}^n$, $|A(x)|$ is maximized when $x_1=\dots=x_n$. \end{conjecture} Rephrased in probabilistic terms, we conjecture that the simple symmetric random walk has the highest probability of staying non-negative, amongst all random processes with exchangeable increments $(X_1,\dots,X_n)\in (\R\backslash\{0\})^n$ of which the law is invariant under sign changes of the elements.